Winnti – BioGenix Solutions

 The DLP Miss

-847 gigabytes of outbound HTTPS traffic over the past 90 days, all classified by your DLP system as Microsoft Graph API telemetry.
+Anomalous outbound HTTPS traffic classified by your DLP system as Microsoft Graph API telemetry.
 The destination resolves to graph-api-sync.bioanalytics.net – a domain registered 4 months ago via a privacy proxy.
+CFCS flagged this exact pattern from another European victim.

 NPCs: Your Key Contacts